Morris

 Returns:

-The output sample
+The output sample.

 getStandardDeviationElementaryEffects(outputMarginal=0)

-Get the standard deviation of elementary effects.
+Get the standard deviation of the elementary effects.

 Parameters:

-Output marginal of interest
+Output marginal of interest.
+Default is 0.

 Returns: